Accommodations for Faculty and Staff Members

-- Before drafting an Employee Individual Accommodation Plan, EOS may require additional information from a medical professional to insure accurate accommodations are provided.
-Please provide the medical professional with the Accommodation Letter — Medical Professional Response [docx] and submit to email@example.com.
+- Before drafting an Employee Individual Accommodation Plan, EOS may require additional information from a medical professional to ensure accurate accommodations are provided.
+Please submit medical documentation to firstname.lastname@example.org.

 - EOS will provide you with a Summary of Accommodations Memorandum and a finalized Employee Individual Accommodation Plan.